 Areas of early, often piecemeal, enclosure.
-Field patterns are generally sub-regular and bounded by hedges with occasional hedgerow trees.
+Field patterns are generally sub-regular and bounded by hedges with occasional hedgerow trees - ash, oak and alder.
+Hedges are generally dominated by hawthorn but often contain holly and blackthorn, and sometimes hazel in the oldest features.
 Smaller fields have often been amalgamated to create large irregular parcels.

 Areas of late, 18th or 19th century enclosure, usually piecemeal rather than part of larger parliamentary enclosure systems.
 The relatively small scale of the floodplains, and the loss of boundaries in areas of field amalgamation, means that the regular patterns typical of this period of enclosure rarely occur.
-Field boundaries are straight but otherwise the subtype differs little from the Old enclosure subtype.
+Field boundaries are straight hawthorn hedges but otherwise the subtype differs little from the Old enclosure subtype.